SubhamKarmakar24/snapshot/README.md

 # Snapshot
-### A cross-platform app\** *(Android, iOS, Web)* for the users to upload their snaps, follow other people of their interests, comment on others snaps and like them for the rest of the world to see.
+### A cross-platform social media app\** *(Android, iOS, Web)* for the users to upload their snaps, follow other people of their interests, comment on others snaps and like them for the rest of the world to see.

 <br />